 When’s the best time to mountain bike in Sedona

-Although you can technically ride in Sedona year round, the shoulder seasons—from March to May and September to November—have the best riding conditions.
+Although you can technically ride the mountain bike trails in Sedona year round, the shoulder seasons—from March to May and September to November—have the best riding conditions.
 Most other places stay unrideable during those periods, but here average temperatures range from the mid-60s to low 80s.

 Why go on a guided mountain biking tour in Sedona

 With such an expansive trail network, Sedona might seem daunting to some mountain bikers, especially newcomers to the area.
 That’s why it’s always a good idea to go with a guide who can show you around and tailor the rides to your skill and fitness level.
 Also, guides can help you with bike rentals and provide you with extra gear like sealant for tubeless tires.